T-MavLabs/Droplet-SAGAR/README.md

    - Set as startup application

 5. **Screen Configuration:**
-   - Ensure display is set to portrait mode
+   - Ensure display is set to landscape mode (width 14cm × height 10cm)
-   - Resolution should match 10cm × 14cm physical dimensions
+   - Resolution should match 14cm × 10cm physical dimensions
    - Touch calibration may be required for accurate input

 ## Usage